Rukaiyazzaman1234/jmeter-/README.md

 **Technology used:**

-Jmeter
+-Jmeter
-Postman
+-Postman
-Powershell/Comman prompt
+-Powershell/Comman prompt
-Visual studio code
+-Visual studio code
-git
+-git

 **How to run?**

 -Clone this project
 -Download those file
 -Import those in jmeter